Structural Text Segmentation of Legal Documents: Same Topic Prediction

-\paragraph{Sentence-Transformers (SRoBERTa)} aims to enhance the sentence embeddings by alteration of RoBERTa using a Siamese architecture to derive semantically meaningful sentence embeddings~\cite{DBLP:conf/emnlp/ReimersG19}.
-Their method is available for several Transformer models.
+aims to enhance the sentence embeddings by modification of RoBERTa using a Siamese architecture to derive semantically meaningful sentence embeddings~\cite{DBLP:conf/emnlp/ReimersG19}.
+Their method is available for several transformer models.
 We choose a RoBERTa-based variant to make the results comparable to the first approach.
-SRoBERTa allows for specific new tasks, such as large-scale semantic similarity comparison, faster inference, and better representation for sentence-pair tasks.
+SRoBERTa enables RoBERTa to be used for certain new tasks, such as large-scale semantic similarity comparison.
+Their modifications result in faster inference and better representation for sentence-pair tasks.
 Moreover, because of the Siamese structure and coupling of two RoBERTa networks, the input size doubles, which allows for longer sequences and thus more context.
+In this setup, each sentence is passed through a separate RoBERTa network with an input limit of $512$ tokens.
 The sentence embeddings are derived from a pooling operation over the output of two models with tied weights.
-Sentence-Transformers introduce several learning objectives.
-We choose the classification objective function, i.e., binary cross-entropy loss.
+Sentence-Transformers introduce several learning objectives, out of which we use the classification objective function with binary cross-entropy loss to classify the chunks into the same topics.